hsinewu/earth/README.md

 README
 ===
-### About
+# Overview
-This is the global satellite data visualization project.
+This is the global weather simulation data visualization project.

 ## Project structure
 ```